Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: Experiments and Results

-\textbf{Results for Binary Change Detection on RB-SCD Dataset:} As shown in Tab.~\ref{tab:BCD}, in the BCD task based on the RB-SCD dataset, different models exhibit varying performance across different evaluation metrics.
+\textbf{Results for Binary Change Detection on RB-SCD Dataset.} As shown in Tab.~\ref{tab:BCD}, in the BCD task based on the RB-SCD dataset, different models exhibit varying performance across different evaluation metrics.
 In terms of the IoU metric, our model ranks first with a score of 65.83\%, slightly outperforming ELGC-Net~\cite{ELGC-Net}, which achieves 65.53\%.
 This indicates that MFDCD demonstrates the best performance in terms of overlap between the predicted and ground truth change regions, enabling more precise localization of change areas.
 Regarding the F1, our MFDCD model also leads with a score of 79.39\%, followed closely by ELGC-Net at 79.18\%.
 Since the F1 is a harmonic mean of Pre and Rec, this result suggests that MFDCD achieves an excellent balance between detection accuracy and completeness.
-For recall, USSFC-Net~\cite{USSFC-Net} achieves the highest score of 75.07\% among all models, while our model follows closely with a recall of 74.13\%, ranking second.
-This demonstrates that USSFC-Net has a strong ability to detect all change areas, and our model also exhibits competitive performance in capturing changed regions.
-In terms of precision, our model outperforms others with a score of 85.47\%, while ELGC-Net follows at 85.15\%.
-This implies that our model has a lower false positive rate when identifying change areas.
-Overall, the results of the BCD task further indicate that existing methods still have room for improvement when applied to our RB-SCD dataset.

-\textbf{Results on Public CD Datasets:} To further prove the validity of our model, we also compare our proposed MFDCD with thirteen state-of-the-art CD techniques.
+\textbf{Results on Public CD Datasets.} To further prove the validity of our model, we also compare our proposed MFDCD with ten state-of-the-art CD models.
 To ensure a fair comparison, we reproduce these methods using publicly available code with default parameters.
-Tab. \ref{tab:public datasets} presents the quantitative evaluations of various methods on three public CD datasets, including IoU, F1, Rec, and Pre metrics.
-As observed in Tab. \ref{tab:public datasets}, our method achieves outstanding results across all three publicly available datasets.
+As observed in Tab.~\ref{tab:public datasets}, our method achieves outstanding results across all three publicly available datasets.
 Specifically, on the WHU-CD dataset, our approach outperforms the second-best method by 2.69\% and 1.5\% in IoU and F1, respectively.
 On the SYSU-CD dataset, it achieves improvements of 4.43\% and 3.05\%, while on the LEVIR-CD dataset, it surpasses the second-best method by 1.06\% and 0.62\%.
 These results further demonstrate the effectiveness and robustness of our method.